-- Legal and financial troubles related to impulsive behavior and substance abuse
+- Legal and financial troubles related to impulsive behavior and substance use disorder.

 - Accident-prone behaviors

-Someone suffering from both Borderline personality disorder along with substance abuse needs a special kind of treatment.
+Someone suffering from both Borderline personality disorder along with substance use disorder needs a special kind of treatment.
 Since the dual diagnosis comprises two serious mental health conditions, professional help is necessary to achieve recovery from these disorders.